Carpet: Turkmen

-Türkmen carpet (also called "Bukhara Uzbekistan") is a type of handmade floor-covering textile traditionally originating in Central Asia.
+Turkmen carpet is a type of handmade floor-covering textile traditionally originating in Central Asia.
 It is useful to distinguish between the original Turkmen tribal rugs and the rugs produced in large numbers for export in the 2000s, mainly in Pakistan and Iran.
 The original Turkmen rugs were produced by the Turkmen tribes who are the main ethnic group in Turkmenistan and are also found in Afghanistan and Iran.
 They are used for various purposes, including tent rugs, door hangings and bags of various sizes.

 Uyghur

 Weaving was traditionally done by men in Uyghur society.
 Scholars speculate that when the Mongols invaded northwest China in the 13th century, under the leadership of General Subutai, they may have taken as captives some of these skilled carpet weavers.